Check Raising Strategy – Top Tips Backed By Solvers

 To properly implement check-raise into your game plan, you need to be very aware of what you’re doing and how often you’re doing it.
 You may get away with a random raise in a very weak lineup, but as games get tougher, your opponents will become more observant and pay more attention to what you’re doing.

 You must balance your check-raises so that they contain enough bluffs, semi-bluffs, and actual value hands to always keep them guessing.

 That’s exactly why there are no suggestions for potential check-raises in the second example – there just aren’t nearly enough value hands you can credibly represent, given the preflop action and the board texture.

 When used properly, this can be a very powerful tool in your poker arsenal and can really help you decrease your losses from the big blind.
 With a bit of time and practice, it will become much easier to recognize good check-raise opportunities as they arise.
 However, always make sure you’re doing it in a situation where it makes sense, and your opponents will have a hard time coming up with a game strategy to effectively counter your plays.

 Check Raising Tips

 - Choose boards where you can represent value hands (ones that are good to your range)

-- Add bluffs and draws alongside your value holdings when raising (do not make a mistake of check-raising just strong hands)
+- Add bluffs and draws alongside your value holdings when raising (do not make the mistake of check-raising, just strong hands)